 Jab, Jab, Jab, Right Hook – Content That Brings Value To The End-User

 Gary Vaynerchuk believes that building a following on social media is a form of commerce.
 If you want to be able to convert your followers into customers, you must first provide them with some form of value.
-When you scroll through social media or any other marketing channel, so many branded accounts are simply just promoting their products and services.
+When you scroll through social media, or any other marketing channel, so many branded accounts are simply just promoting their products and services.

 This might seem like very standard practice for most businesses, but there’s a fatal flaw in this strategy.
 If you’re not providing your following with any value before your ‘big ask’, how can you expect them to care about your products and services?
 Rather than going straight into ‘the ask’ and getting your followers to make a buying decision, why not provide them with some form of value beforehand?

 Essentially, you need to be doing more “jabbing” and less “right-hooking”.
 Gary Vaynerchuk likes to use the metaphor of boxing to describe the transactional nature of marketing.
 A right-hook is content that is posted primarily to sell your product or service.
-A jab is a piece of content that is designed to provide your target audience with as much value as possible.
+A jab is content that is designed to provide your target audience with as much value as possible.

 Let’s talk more about “jabbing”.
 In most cases, content that provides your target audience with value is likely to have an educational angle.
 As an example, if you run an on-demand, graphic design productized service, you could write a blog post about color psychology and share it across social media and incorporate it into your email newsletter.

 Instead of asking your followers to subscribe to the on-demand graphic design service, you can provide them with value through your content to subtly educate them on the benefits of using an on-demand graphic design service.
 Once you’ve done this for a while, you can throw a “right-hook” and encourage your audience to subscribe to your productized service.